 Here is the brand new visitors center at Johnsonville State Historic Park.

 There are a lot of displays inside the visitors center that tell you the story of what happened here.

 Near what used to be Johnsonville's rail terminal, here is what is left of a platform that apparently sat in front of a building.

 The Union soldiers at Johnsonville built earthen defenses, known as ramparts, at the top of the hill above Johnsonville.
 You can see these today.

-Elsewhere at the park, next to a playground, you can see these remains of Civil War era rifle pits.
+Elsewhere at the park you can see these remains of Civil War era rifle pits.

-There are about six miles of hiking trails at Johnsonville, although there isn't currently a map of the place.
+There are about six miles of hiking trails at Johnsonville.
 This is one of the prettier of the trails; it goes along the bank of the Tennessee River.

 Across the river you can see a high area known as Pilot's Point.
 The Nathan Beford Forrest State Park visitors center and the Forrest monument, shown in the first picture of this virtual tour, is at the top of Pilot's Point, shown here.

 By the way, Pilot's Point is the highest elevation in West Tennessee (669 feet).